 - Cook the zucchini for about 5 minutes, until the bottom is browned.
 If the pan becomes too hot (as is sometimes the case with a cast-iron skillet or if you use an electric stove), reduce the heat to medium.

 - Turn the heat off.
-Flip the zucchini.
-Sprinkle it with black pepper, garlic powder, and dried thyme.
+Flip the zucchini and sprinkle it with black pepper, garlic powder, and dried thyme.

 Notes

-- Scoring the zucchini flesh and salting it is non-negotiable.
+- Scoring the zucchini flesh and salting it is an important step.
 You want to eliminate extra liquid to help the zucchini caramelize and prevent sogginess.

-- Even though we pat the zucchini dry after salting it, enough salt gets inside thanks to the scoring that there's no need to add any additional salt.
+- Even though we pat the zucchini dry after salting it, enough salt gets inside thanks to the scoring that there's no need for additional salt.

 - Smaller zucchinis will need about 15 minutes in the oven.
 Larger ones will need about 20 minutes.
 Since zucchinis and ovens vary, you'll need to check and ensure that the zucchini is cooked through, tender, and browned.